YunoHost-Apps/monitorix_ynh/doc/ADMIN.md

 ### Remove

-Due of the backup core only feature the data directory in `/home/yunohost.app/monitorix` **is not removed**.
+Due of the "backup core only" feature (`BACKUP_CORE_ONLY`), the data directory in `/home/yunohost.app/monitorix` **is not removed**.
 It must be manually deleted to purge user data from the app.

 ### More sensor

-If you want to see the temperature of some sensor you can install the `lm-sensor` packet.
-For disk temperature you can instal the `hddtemp` packet.
+If you want to see the temperature of some sensor you can install the `lm-sensor` package.
+For disk temperature you can install the `hddtemp` package.

 ### Custom config

-If you want do custom the monitorix config for more personnal information you can add a file in `/etc/monitorix/conf.d/`.
-This config file will be overwritte the original config in `/etc/monitorix/monitorix.conf`.
+If you want customize the monitorix config for more local preferences, you can add a file in `/etc/monitorix/conf.d/`.
+This config file will override the original config settings in `/etc/monitorix/monitorix.conf`.

 You will have a full complete documentation for monitorix config here : https://www.monitorix.org/documentation.html

-By example you can extends the basic config by this :
+For example you can extend the basic config by this :

 ```xml
 <graph_enable>